1976 Bus Kidnapping

 On July 23, Richard Schoenfeld, accompanied by his attorney and father, surrendered voluntarily in Oakland and was held in lieu of $1 million bail.
 On July 29, Woods was captured in Vancouver, British Columbia, and James Schoenfeld was arrested in Menlo Park while reportedly preparing to surrender.

 On November 5, a Madera County judge ordered the trial be moved from Madera County, and on November 10, it was assigned to Alameda County.
 In 1977, on July 25, Woods and the Schoenfeld’s pled guilty to 27 counts of kidnapping for ransom, and the prosecution dropped 18 counts of robbery.
 Then on December 15, 1977, a Superior Court judge found the trio guilty of three counts of kidnapping with bodily harm, which usually carries a mandatory sentence of life in prison without the possibility of parole.

 The trio was sentenced to life in prison.
-Richard Schoenfeld was paroled from prison in 2012, although his brother, James Schoenfeld, currently remains incarcerated at the California Men’s Colony in San Luis Obispo, California.
-Frederick N Woods is serving his sentence at the Soledad prison also in California.
+Richard Schoenfeld was paroled from prison in June of 2012, and his brother, James Schoenfeld, was released in August of 2015.
+Currently, Fredrick Woods, despite his financial resources, will remain Inmate #B90399 at the California Men's Colony prison in San Luis Obispo, California.

 Remembering The Tragedy